 What are the main launch phases of an ICBM?

 ICBMs are multi-phase rockets and will go through a preset sequence of events prior to the rocket reaching its target.
 At takeoff, the ICBM goes through what is called the boost phase.
 The American Minuteman III ICBM, for example, has a three-stage booster.

-Rockets tend to be fuelled by either liquid or solid propellant.
+Rockets tend to be fuelled by either liquid or solid propellants.
 Liquid fuel rockets tend to burn longer in the boost phase than solid ones according to Coyle.
 Solid ones, however, "provide their energy in a shorter amount of time and burn faster."

 Both liquid and solid fuels can send their rockets equally as far.
-"But most countries start out with liquid propellant technology because it's well understood," Coyle said. "[As] they graduate, they move to solid propellant to get the faster burn times.
+"But most countries start out with liquid propellant technology because it's well understood," Coyle explains. "[As] they graduate, they move to solid propellant to get the faster burn times.
 It also avoids the hazards of dealing with dangerous liquids that are both flammable and toxic."

-The third and final phase sees the ICBM final separation and re-entry into Earth's atmosphere.
+The third and final phase sees the ICBM's final separation and re-entry into Earth's atmosphere.
 The nose cone section carrying the warhead separates from the final rocket booster, orientates itself, if needed, and 'drops' back to Earth.

 "We all have tested them to show we can do it, [which is] exactly what North Korea is doing now.
-[But] we've never actually used them in war, and the reason is it would be all-out nuclear war and we'd all be dead," said Coyle.
+[But] we've never actually used them in war, and the reason is it would be an all-out nuclear war and we'd all be dead," said Coyle.

 It's also important to note that American and Soviet crewed space missions used modified ICBMs as launch vehicles.
 So, they are not just about delivering death over the horizon.